pnwairfire/bluesky/README.md

 ### Install Dependencies

+First, install pip (with sudo if necessary):

+    apt-get install python-pip

 If using the fuelbeds module, you'll need to manually install some dependencies needed by the fccsmap package, which fuelbeds uses.
 See the [fccsmap github page](https://github.com/pnwairfire/fccsmap)